-Olawale Ibiyemi is a young poet, currently an Accounting student of Babcock University, Nigeria.
+Olawale Ibiyemi is a young poet, and a graduate of Babcock University, Nigeria.
 He lives in Sango-Ota, Ogun State, Nigeria.
 The major themes in his poems include death, love, abuse and mental illness.

 His goal of writing is first; to ease internal turmoil and also to shed light on the struggles of mental health patients in Nigeria.
 Therefore, his poems are often of a confessional nature, taking after the likes of Sylvia Plath and Anne Sexton.
 Another goal that Olawale has for his writings is, being a voice against the oppression of women, bigotry, tribalism and cultural decadence.